HandsOnDataViz/book/docs/HandsOnDataViz.md

 </p>

-Some choropleth mapping tools also allow you to choose how to *interpolate* your data, meaning the mathematical method for grouping numbers to represent similar colors on your map.
+Some choropleth mapping tools also allow you to choose how to *interpolate* your data, meaning the method for grouping numbers to represent similar colors on your map.
 For example, Datawrapper displays two different sets of drop-down menus for interpolation options, depending on whether you chose steps or continuous, as shown in Figure
 <a href="#fig:interpolation-datawrapper-combined">8.11</a>.

 <img src="images/08-map/interpolation-datawrapper-combined.png" alt="Interpolation options for steps (left) and continuous (right) in Datawrapper." width="650" />